Krassnig/CodeDraw/INTRODUCTION.md

 and the program using the queue takes the elements out from the front of the queue.

 Like in the previous section, we need a loop to take out all the available events.
-In each iteration, a new event while be at the head of the queue, and the inner while loop will continue until all available events are consumed.
+In each iteration, a new event will be at the head of the queue, and the inner while loop will continue until all available events are consumed.
 Within the inner loop, the selected branch of the `if`/`else if`/`else` statement depends on the type of event at the head of the queue.

 If the head of the queue is a `MouseMoveEvent`, the `.hasMouseMoveEvent()` method will return true.